 Do You Need Planning Permission to Build a Tree House?

 Tree houses are magical places like something plucked out of the pages of a fantasy tale.
 They provide the perfect way to escape from the worries of the world, and that goes for children and adults.
-The prospect of building a tree house is exciting, but it’s important to build something that works with the natural environment and remember that most tree house builds in the UK will need planning permission.
+The prospect of building a tree house is exciting, but it’s important to build something that works with the natural environment and to remember that most tree house builds in the UK will need planning permission.

 What Type of Tree Houses Require Planning Permission?